John Peter Salling: Salling's journal

 The Fry-Jefferson map of the royal colony of Virginia (1752), created using information from Salling's journal.
 The homestead of "John Peter Salley" can be seen to the left of the map's center.

 Salling kept a journal of his travels, but it was confiscated by French authorities when he was imprisoned in New Orleans.
 He later rewrote the journal from memory and loaned it to Georgia Governor William Stephens, who refused to return it.
 Salling again rewrote his journal from memory after returning to Virginia in 1745.
 Colonel John Buchanan transcribed the journal in October 1745, as he was preparing to visit parts of present-day West Virginia described in Salling's journal.
 Salling also permitted Joshua Fry to copy his journal.
 Fry sent his transcribed copy to Governor Lewis Burwell in 1751, and used the journal and information he obtained verbally from Salling to create a 1752 map of Virginia.
 On 21 August 1751, Burwell forwarded Fry's copy of Salling's journal to the Commissioners for Trade and Plantations in London, together with a draft of Fry and Jefferson's map.
 Geographer John Mitchell used information from Salling's journal to complete his 1755 "Map of the British and French dominions in North America".
-Mitchell wrote: "In 1739 and 1740 [sic] a Party of People were sent out by the Government of Virginia and traversed the whole Countrey down Wood River and River Ohio to the Missisipi and down that River to New Orleans: whose journals I have seen and perused and have made a draught of the countrey from them."
+Mitchell wrote: "In 1739 and 1740 [sic] a Party of People were sent out by the Government of Virginia and traversed the whole Countrey down Wood River and River Ohio to the Missi and down that River to New Orleans: whose journals I have seen and perused and have made a draught of the countrey from them."